mworion/MountWizzard4/docs/source/install_python.rst

 from python.org.

 .. warning::
-    Please do not use a newer version of python!
+    Please do not use a newer version of python than 3.7.x!
 Some libraries bring precompiled binaries with them and they might not be available for a newer python version.
 The actual python3.7 version is python3.7.6!
 A good overview what could run is in the readme on github.